aderajewyes/poem/README.md

 Poet Registration: Poets can sign up and create an account to start sharing their poems with a global audience.
 Poem Submission: Poets can submit their poems through a user-friendly interface, including options to add tags and categorize their work for easy discovery.
 Browse and Discover: Poetry enthusiasts can explore a vast collection of poems, searching for specific topics or discovering new and talented poets.
 Engagement: Readers can engage with poems by liking, commenting, and sharing their favorite works.
 This interaction fosters a sense of community among poetry lovers.

+we have used postgres as a database and prisma as a toolkit. inaddition to this we have used Docker compose as a container.

 members ID